 1. How does New Fund Offer work?

 In a new fund offer, the opportunity to subscribe to the scheme is available only for a limited period.
-In this period, the investors may purchase units of the mutual fund scheme during the pre-defined period and subscribe to the NFO at a special price.
-This price is known as the offer price and is usually fixed at Rs 10.
-Once the limited period expires, the investors would be able to purchase the units of the fund at the prevailing offer.
-Usually, after listing, NFOs have found to experience significant gains.
+In this period, the investors may purchase units of the mutual fund scheme during the pre-defined period and subscribe to the NFO at an offer price.
+This is usually fixed at Rs 10.
+Once this tenure expires, the investors would be able to purchase the units of the fund at the offer prevailing at the time.
+Usually, NFO subscribers have found to experience significant gains after listing.